thedissenter/thedissenter/content/episodes/165-Stephen-Law-Naturalism--Liberalism--And-The-Religious-And-The-Atheists.md

   \ editor of the Royal Institute of Philosophy journal THINK.
 He has published several\
   \ books, including The Philosophy Gym, A Very Short Introduction to Humanism, and\
   \ Believing Bullshit.
 He is a Fellow of The Royal Society of Arts and Commerce and\
-  \ in 2008 became the provost of the Centre for Inquiry UK.&nbsp;"
+  \ in 2008 became the provost of the Centre for Inquiry UK. "
 title: '#165 Stephen Law: Naturalism, Liberalism, And The Religious And The Atheists'
 ---
 {{< episode >}}